JBorchers/myFlix_Client/README.md

 ### Description

 Internet movie database that allows registered users to browse movies by Title, Genre, Director.
-Users can change their username, email adress and birthday.
+Users can change their username, email address and birthday.
 While browsing the movies collection, users can add movies to their list of favorites.

 ### Tools used